lttb/styld/README.md

 import jss from 'jss'
 import preset from 'jss-preset-default'

-import { prepareStyled } from 'jss-styled'
+import { prepareStyled } from 'styld'

 const jss = createJSS(preset())
 jss.use(somePlugin())